sasilver75/obsidian/Self-Taught Reasoner.md

 ![[Pasted image 20240715233804.png]]

-Some examples of rationalizations on [[CommonsenseQA]] (where the answer is provided, and we want to generate a rationalization... which seems to also include an answer.
+Some examples of rationalizations on [[CommonSenseQA]] (where the answer is provided, and we want to generate a rationalization... which seems to also include an answer.
 I wonder if the answer even doesn't accurately identify the correctly-marked answer, hah!)
 ![[Pasted image 20240715234230.png|600]]
 See description above